cafriheliks/notes/README.md

 # 2023-12-12
 - Today's programming wisdom is to prioritize code readability and maintainability over clever optimizations or shortcuts.
 Writing clean, well-organized code that is easy to understand and modify will save time and headaches in the long run, especially when working on large projects with multiple contributors.
 It's also important to regularly review and refactor code to keep it efficient and up-to-date.
 Remember, code is read far more often than it is written, so make it easy for others (and your future self) to read and work with.

+# 2023-12-13
+- Today's programming wisdom is to write code that is readable, maintainable, and scalable.
+This means using clear and concise variable names, commenting your code thoroughly, and organizing it into logical modules or functions.
+It also means anticipating future changes or additions to the code, and designing it in a way that makes these modifications easy to implement.
+By prioritizing readability, maintainability, and scalability, you can save yourself and your team time and effort in the long run, and ensure that your code remains effective and efficient as it evolves over time.